GEOS-DEV/geosPythonPackages/docs/mesh-doctor.rst

 The ``fixElementsOrderings`` module can rearrange the nodes of given types of elements.
 This can be convenient if you cannot regenerate the mesh.

-.. command-output:: mesh-doctor -i random.vtu fixElementsOrderings --help
+.. command-output:: mesh-doctor fixElementsOrderings --help
    :shell:

 ``generateCube``